bixBeta/scRNA-WS24/Lessons/Week1.md

 ###### 3.2.1 Inspect and modify the cellplex/config.ori.csv file

-Replace all "xxxxx" with your BioHPC userID, and write the modified content to a new file config.csv.
-You can use the LINUX sed command to do this.
+Replace all instances of "xxxxx" in the config.ori.csv file with your BioHPC userID, and write the modified content to a new file config.csv.
+You can use the LINUX sed command to replace the "xxxxx".

 ```
 cd /workdir/$USER/cellranger